cbolisetti/mastodon/doc/content/examples/example8.md

 ### Seismic fragility

 Seismic fragility here refers to the probability of collapse of the GNF under seismic shaking.
-It is assumed that the spectral acceleration at 10Hz is a representative seismic demand for the GNF and the seismic fragility (as well as the seismic hazard) is expressed in terms of $Sa$ at 10Hz.
+It is assumed that the spectral acceleration ($Sa$) at 10Hz is a representative seismic demand for the GNF and therefore, the seismic fragility (as well as the seismic hazard) is expressed in terms of $Sa$ at 10Hz.
 The fragility curve and its uncertainty are expressed using a double lognormal distribution described by the lognormal median (Am), and logarithmic standard deviations representing randomness